Apple TV (streaming service): Acquisition of back catalog film and TV content

 In mid-2020, Apple began discussions with film and television studios to license their previously released content as part of an effort to build a back catalog of non-original films and television shows for the streaming service.
-The shift was designed to help the service better compete against the large content libraries offered by competitors like Netflix.
+The shift was designed to help the service better compete against the large content libraries competitors like Netflix have.
 This represented a pivot for Apple, which had initially attempted to build the service entirely on original content, avoiding licensing fees to help keep monthly subscription fees low, and relying on its Apple TV Channels content partners to supply other content users wanted.

-Analysts believed that the addition of older, highly re-watchable content like popular sitcoms and well liked films would help to retain the slowly growing subscriber base, while Apple continues to develop original content.
+Analysts believed that the addition of older, highly re-watchable content like popular sitcoms and well-liked films would help retain the slowly growing subscriber base while Apple continues to develop original content.
 The shift was also an acknowledgement of poor growth, especially relative to competing services.

-The back catalog development was also seen as a move by Apple to attempt to persuade free trial users to transition into paid users as the first wave of one-year trials was scheduled to expire in November 2020.
+The back catalog development was also seen as a move to attempt to persuade free trial users to transition into paid users as the first wave of one-year trials was scheduled to expire in November 2020.

-On May 26, 2020, Apple announced their first acquisition of catalogue content would be the Fraggle Rock series.
-In addition to being the exclusive home of the 1983–1987 Jim Henson Company series, Apple will develop a new full length, rebooted Fraggle Rock series after the success of the Fraggle Rock: Rock On! short-form series on Apple TV+.
-On October 19, 2020, Apple announced the exclusive transmission rights of the various animated productions of the Peanuts franchise, withdrawing them from television after 55 years; as part of that agreement, Apple TV+ must make the major Peanuts specials available for free in short windows.
+On May 26, 2020, Apple announced its first acquisition of catalogue content would be the Fraggle Rock series.
+In addition to being the exclusive home of the 1983–1987 Jim Henson Company series, Apple would develop a new, full-length, rebooted Fraggle Rock series after the success of the Fraggle Rock: Rock On! short-form series on Apple TV+.
+On October 19, 2020, Apple announced the exclusive transmission rights of the various animated productions of the Peanuts franchise, withdrawing them from broadcast television after 55 years; as part of that agreement, Apple TV+ must make the major Peanuts specials available for free in short windows.
 After an outcry from fans of the specials, Apple sublicensed A Charlie Brown Thanksgiving and A Charlie Brown Christmas to PBS for commercial-free airing.
 In 2021, It's the Great Pumpkin, Charlie Brown also came to the PBS rotation.
-The PBS sublicensing arrangement ended prior to October 2022.
+The PBS sublicensing arrangement ended before October 2022.

+In March 2024, Apple made 51 catalog films available under a "Great Movies special collection" banner.